This is Halloween: TRIdigital Style

 “Boys and girls of every age Wouldn’t you like to see something strange?
 Come with us and you will see This, is our [studio’s celebration] of Halloween!”

 Ah, who doesn’t love a good Nightmare Before Christmas reference?!

 If you’re thinking, “Uh, what?”
 I highly recommend that when you get home you plop yourself down on the couch, fire up Netflix, and put that baby on.
 It’s a fantastic piece of cinema that’s relevant during the holiday season and arguably the entire year.
 It’s just that damn good.

 ANYWAYS.
 Back to the subject of this blog post: a behind-the-scenes look at how our creative marketing company pulled off a frighteningly fantastic Halloween celebration.

 It’s our tradition each year to have a costume contest and a potluck feast on All Hallows’ Eve.
-Spoiler alert: when you give a bunch of creative professionals free reign during a holiday party, chaos of the best kind ensues.
+Spoiler alert: when you give a bunch of creative professionals free reigne during a holiday party, the chaos of the best kind ensues.

 A variety of pop culture was represented:

 The Cat in the Hat, Thing Two, and Fish (whose real name, fun fact, is apparently Carlos K. Krinklebein)

 Mr. Rogers and his closet (from the Neighborhood)